 On the other hand, if you want a colder white saturation for a cleaner look, we recommend using bulbs with a 3000K or higher color temperature.

-Our bathroom lights can take LED light bulbs.
+Go with LEDs.
+Our bathroom lights can use LED light bulbs.
 As long as it fits the recommended base and wattage, an LED bulb can be used in place of an incandescent or halogen bulb.

-We also carry many bathroom lights that have integrated LED lighting.
-This means that that the LEDs are built into the design, and cannot be removed or replaced like with regular light bulbs.
+We also carry many bathroom lights that have built-in LEDs.
+This means that that the LEDs cannot be removed or replaced like regular light bulbs.
 Check the product description to see the given lifespan of a built-in LED light.